nickbrandt/GitLab/doc/development/snowplow/index.md

 ### Form tracking

-Snowplow automatic [form tracking](https://docs.snowplowanalytics.com/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v2/tracking-specific-events/#form-tracking) can be enabled by calling `Tracking.enableFormTracking` (after the DOM is ready) and providing a `config` object including at least one of: `forms`, `fields`.
-The `forms` element determines which forms will be tracked, identified by CSS class name; the `fields` element determines which fields inside the tracked forms will be tracked, identified by field `name`.
-An optional list of contexts can be provided as the second argument, do note that our [`gitlab_standard`](#gitlab_standard) schema is excluded from these events.
+You can enable Snowplow automatic [form tracking](https://docs.snowplowanalytics.com/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v2/tracking-specific-events/#form-tracking) by calling `Tracking.enableFormTracking` (after the DOM is ready) and providing a `config` object that includes at least one of the following elements:

+- `forms`: determines which forms are tracked, and are identified by the CSS class name.
+- `fields`: determines which fields inside the tracked forms are tracked, and are identified by the field `name`.

+An optional list of contexts can be provided as the second argument.
+Note that our [`gitlab_standard`](#gitlab_standard) schema is excluded from these events.

 ```javascript
 Tracking.enableFormTracking({